Jersey fern, annual fern

 Difficult and should not be removed from the wild.

-This species is mainly threatened through habitat loss through competition from weeds, and by the removal of surrounding vegetation.
+This species is mainly threatened through habitat loss by competition with weeds, and by the removal of surrounding vegetation.

 anogramma: From the Greek ano ‘upward’ or ‘above’ and gramma ‘lined’ or ‘written’, referring to the sori maturing first near the tips